xayanide/event-handler-loader/README.md

 ## Error Handling

-If an event handler is missing required keys or receives invalid types and values with those keys, an error will be thrown appropriately.
+If an event handler is missing required keys or receives invalid types and values with those keys, an error will be thrown appropriately to let you know.

-For example.
+For instance:

 `exportType: "default"` (`default` by default) will look for event handler modules with default exports only.